Average-case Speedup for Product Formulas: Introduction

-then this implies a circuit lower bound\footnote{For SYK ($k=4$, Majorana, Gaussian coefficients),~\cite{SYK_Babbush} uses qubitization to obtain a gate count $ G= n^{7/2}t + n^{5/2}t \log(n/\epsilon), $ which is lower than our $n^{k}t$.
+\end{prop} If we further assume the matrix exponentials are also distinct (which is believable but harder to prove) $ \lnormp{\e^{\vH^{(i)}t}- \e^{\vH^{(j)}t}}{\infty} \stackrel{?}{\ge} \Omega(1), $ this implies a counting circuit complexity lower bound\footnote{For SYK ($k=4$, Majorana, Gaussian coefficients),~\cite{SYK_Babbush} uses qubitization to obtain a gate count $ G= n^{7/2}t + n^{5/2}t \log(n/\epsilon), $ which is lower than our $n^{k}t$.
 However, their $n^4$ Gaussians coefficients are not independent and hence not controlled by our circuit lower bounds.
-Physically, it is not clear whether SYK models with pseudorandom coefficients mimic the original ones. } $G=\Omega(\Gamma)=\Omega(n^k)$, which matches our gate complexity for fixed inputs \eqref{eq:fixed_input_maintext} and typical input~\eqref{eq:pnorm_maintext} at $t=\Omega(1)$ times.
+Physically, it is not clear whether SYK models with pseudorandom coefficients mimic the original ones. } $G=\Omega(\Gamma)=\Omega(n^k)$, which matches our gate complexity for fixed inputs \eqref{eq:fixed_input_maintext} and typical input~\eqref{eq:pnorm_maintext} at early times $t=\theta(1)$.
+See Section~\ref{sec:counting} for the proof.

+The general optimality of our bounds for random Hamiltonians is less understood numerically.
+We present qualitative evidence (Figure~\ref{fig:P2_random_all}) suggesting that the Trotter error for random Hamiltonians, in the operator norm, could be much smaller than that of non-random Hamiltonians~\cite{thy_trotter_error}.
+At the scale of our numerics, the error seems even smaller than our theoretical estimates.
+Unfortunately, we are not able to numerically estimate the norm $\normp{\cdot}{fix,2}$ for fixed inputs.